beet-software/dorm/docs/docs/02-build-the-store/04-reviews-and-polymorphism.md

 );
 ```

-The model also declares `_q-type`, a query field composed from `userId` and the normalized `type`.
-Build the same query value when filtering one user's reviews by variant:
+The model also declares `_q-type`, a derived field composed from `userId` and the normalized `type`.
+Build the same derived value when filtering one user's reviews by variant:

 ```dart
 final List<Review> productReviews = await dorm.reviews.repository.peekAll(